-See our Student Resources page for information on how to accept your work-study offer, apply for jobs, and other FAQs.
+See our Student Resources webpage for information on how to accept your work-study offer, apply for jobs, and other FAQs.

 What is Federal Work-Study?

 Federal Work-Study (FWS) is a federally funded, need-based employment program.
 Eligible students may earn funds by working part-time with approved FWS employers.
 Students are offered FWS based on financial need, availability of FWS funds, and job availability.
 Employing departments, and the state and federal governments share in the payment of student wages.
 Typically wages are $10.00 for on-campus positions and $11.00 for community partner positions (which are off campus).

 Work-study provides valuable experience to students both inside and outside of their field of study.
 Students are encouraged to work part-time while in school to not only gain work experience but to help contribute to the cost of their education and mitigate loan borrowing.

 - These are funds that students earn as a paycheck as they work in part-time work-study positions.